Mario-ACL/MasterHDXD.github.io/index.md

 ---
 layout: default
-title: Welcome to My Jekyll Site
+title: Welcome to Mario Castro's page
 ---

-# Hello World!
+# Welcome!
-This is my GitHub Pages Jekyll site.
+This is my GitHub Pages Using Jekyll site for ADOO.